My backflow preventer smells bad

 How often should I have my backflow preventer serviced?

-Most manufacturers recommend having your backflow preventer inspected and tested by a professional at least once per year to ensure it is functioning properly.
+Most manufacturers recommend having your backflow preventer inspected and tested annually by a licensed plumber.

 Connect with certified professionals in your area